okansungur/ConfluentKafkaAvro/README.md

 string: unicode character sequence
 ```

 First we will create a **student.avsc**  file.
-The package namespace here is important.We will be using the generated student class within our applications.
+The package namespace here is important.
+We will be using the generated student class within our applications.
 ```
 {
   "namespace": "com.example.student",